VarboxInternational/docs/next-steps.md

 #### Follow The Tutorials

-We believe that's easier to learn by actually doing, instead of reading through endless documentation pages, so we offer you a few a-z tutorials to get you started using the platform.
+We believe that's easier to learn by actually doing instead of reading through endless documentation pages, so we offer you a full example tutorial to get you started using the platform.
-- [Full Admin Crud](/docs/{{version}}/full-admin-crud-example) - implement a custom admin crud containing most of the functionalities available
+- [Full Example](/docs/{{version}}/full-example) - implement a custom admin crud containing most of the functionalities available
-- [Page With Blocks](/docs/{{version}}/page-with-blocks-example) - create a dynamic frontend page with assignable pieces of content
-- [Translatable Model](/docs/{{version}}/translatable-model-example) - create a model with fields supporting multiple languages

 #### Read The Docs